 • Identify community and stakeholder needs and priorities related to community safety.

 In addition to engagement on the Community Safety Plan, we asked community for their views on a proposed Local Law Amendment that would provide Council with the ability to temporarily designate an area as a 'no encampment' area in consultation with key stakeholders.
-More information about what this proposal was is available further down on this page.
+More information about what this proposal was is available at City of Port Phillip's website.

 In addition to the above, there are also a range of other engagement activities that have been considered, including engagement related to the Plan for Port Phillip (including budget) 2025-35.